❤️ Why Heart Disease Looks Different in Black and Brown Women

 L — Lead the Care Strategy

 This proprietary framework ensures that your care is neither reactive nor fragmented.
-That way, it becomes intentional, coordinated, and aligned with your life.
+That way, it becomes intentional, coordinated, and aligned with your life goals.

 CLEAR™ reflects the way experienced clinicians think—but in a form that their patients can actually use.